 - Cause-based non-profits: Add informational content to your donation page to give the user more context about your cause and help raise awareness and donations at the same time.

-5. Donation Landing Pages Really Matter
+5. Pay Attention To Landing Pages

 - A clear call-to-action that allows them to donate online in one easy step

 - Information or success stories about where or who their donation is going to

 - Relevant, eye-catching visuals that add depth to your cause